Voltaire (show jumping horse): Type produced by Voltaire

 Voltaire's offspring were generally late-maturing, not showing their jumping abilities until the age of five or six after correct riding had helped to develop it.
 According to Jacques Verkerk of the KWPN: "Voltaire produces roughly two types of horse; rather square exteriors with an articulate top-line or big rectangular horses with a lot of bone."

 Generally, the sons and daughters of Voltaire have scope, power, and a tight front end.
 However, they often have a short back, and may not have perfect technique with their hind end.
 Although they have a good galloping stride, they may be slow and have a slightly too-straight hind leg.
 But they are very careful jumpers, generally want to go clean (a very important trait in a show jumper), and are brave.

 Offspring

 Voltaire has sired offspring that have gone on to be successful in both the show jumping and dressage arenas.
 Voltaire sired such horses as Concorde, Royal Kaliber, Response, Finesse, Play it Again, Altaire, Especiale, Kannan, Lemato, Mezcalero (represented Mexico in the 1998 World Equestrian Games, and jumped in many Nations Cup competitions under rider Frederico Fernandez), Farmer (sire of Olympic reserve Lowina), Ecuador (sire of 2004 Dutch Olympic dressage team member Idocus), Lancelot KWPN (ex Nimmerdor, and sire of Pavorotti, Tristan, Parcival, SF Sadin, and many more international horses), and One More Look (high-scoring foal at the NASFA 2002 Foal Evaluations).
-Other notable offspring include Foltaire (international dressage horse ridden by Guenter Seidel), Helios, Electro, Danta, and Kahlua.
+Other notable offspring include Foltaire (international dressage horse ridden by Guenter Seidel), Helios, Electro, Jemesis, Danta, and Kahlua.
 Some of Voltaire's successful hunter offspring include: Churchill, Popeye K, Blink, High Cotton, King de Coquerie, and Moriah.